wefight-devs/.github/README.md

 ### deploy.yml

-The deploy.yml is designed to be called on new release published.
-Because it build your Dockerfile:
+The deploy.yml reusable workflow is designed to be called on new release published.

+It build your Dockerfile:

 - with same tag as your published release
 - on platform linux/amd64
 - with args ARTIFACT_TOKEN (for Azure registry) and PACKAGES_GITHUB_TOKEN (for Github registry)
-- on specific target buildTarget
+- on specific target

 Once the container built, the workflow push it to the Azure ACR, and push a copy with the tag “beta”.

-When the production is reviewed, the deploy.yaml reusable workflow only push a new image with tag “master” or “main” (depending on your main branch.
+When the image is ready for production, this workflow only push a new image with tag “master” or “main” (depending on your main branch).